fleetlibrary/libguides-customization/README.md

-# libguides-customization
+# readme
-Backups for customization files in LibGuides CMS.
+explanations for how to use the files in this repo!

+## LibGuides:
+We are modifying the LibGuides base styles to better represent RISD's identity.
+This CSS is in `styles-libguides-risd.css`.
+The base style from the vendor, which we are building on top of, can be found in `styles-libguides-vendor.css`.
+* Copy css or js into the [Website group customization page](https://risd.libapps.com/libguides/groups.php?action=3&group_id=32556) for immediate testing.
+* **Please note** that code copied in this way layers on top of the libguides base and last uploaded RISD stylesheet, but the goal is to merge with the latter as much as possible.
+* Open pull requests to update the master RISD stylesheet.
+* Emily can deploy styles to the entire live system whenever needed/ready.

-## Current setup:
+## Homepage:
-**LibGuides:** We have launched new styles across our LibGuides environment.
-This will continue to be tweaked.
-This CSS is in styles-libguides.css.

-**Website:** We are also moving our HTML website over to a LibGuides 'group' which allows for an HTML page as a front door.
-The other website pages will be LibGuides pages that are slightly customized to be cleaner (e.g. removing breadcrumbs, search bar, system footer).
+The page at [risd.libguides.edu/homepage](risd.libguides.edu/homepage) will take the place of the one visible at [library.risd.edu](library.risd.edu).

-This CSS is in styles-website.css and also contains some inline scripts, as Libguides wants those loaded in together.
+This CSS is in `styles-homepage.css` (a few flavors currently exist) and also contains some inline scripts, as Libguides wants those loaded in together.
+There is a copy of the latest homepage in `html-homepage.html`.

-## Loading in customizations
-Currently, customization code is being inserted into all pages by Libguides.
-We copy it into a customization field and it then inserts it.
-I think it may be possible to host standalone .css and .js files and just reference them from the customization field, but Springshare is idiosyncratic and I haven't tried that yet.
-If it works, it would definitely be better!

-## Please note:
-These files were created for copy-and-paste into the SpringShare LibGuides environment.
-The idiosyncrasies of this platform mean that the files don't work in this codespace the way they do within Libguides (for example, styles are applied within a specific dialog there and not referenced directly from custom HTML).
-If using these files to test code outside of the LibGuides environment, please make copies rather than altering these files to interact properly.
+* Copy code into the [Website group customization page](https://risd.libapps.com/libguides/groups.php?action=5&group_id=32556) for immediate testing.
+HTML goes in Look & Feel > Group Homepage > Customize Homepage Templates.
+* Open pull requests to update the master files.

+## Header & Footer
+The header and footer are loaded in separately.
+Files `html-footer` and `html-header` hold the current code.
+* Copy code into the Header and Footer dialogs within [Website group customization page](https://risd.libapps.com/libguides/groups.php?action=3&group_id=32556) for immediate testing.
+* Open pull requests to update the master files.